 - 13.1.
-Subject to Rule 13.2 below, Overview and Scrutiny Committee (and its sub-committees) will be entitled to copies of any document which is in the possession or control of the Executive (or its committees) and which contains material relating to: - 13.1.1.
-Any business transacted at a public or private meeting of the Executive or its committees; or - 13.1.2.
-Any decision taken by an individual Member on the Executive; or - 13.1.3.
-Any decision taken by an officer of the authority exercising an Executive function.
+Subject to Rule 13.2 below, Overview and Scrutiny Committee (and its sub-committees) will be entitled to copies of any document which is in the possession or control of the Cabinet (or its committees) and which contains material relating to: - 13.1.1.
+Any business transacted at a public or private meeting of the Cabinet or its committees; or - 13.1.2.
+Any decision taken by an individual Cabinet Member; or - 13.1.3.
+Any decision taken by an officer of the authority exercising an Cabinet function. - 13.2.

-13.2.
 Limit on rights